flexmachina/C3-creative-coding-components/webxr_app/README.md

 > RUSTFLAGS=--cfg=web_sys_unstable_apis wasm-pack build --debug --target web
 ```

 2. Run a webserver serving this directory.
+Use `-p` to change the port.
 ```
 > ./webserver.py
 ```

-3. Luanch a web browser at `localhost:8000`
+3. Launch a web browser at `localhost:8000`

 ## Normal wasm